-- Where Wildlife Diseases and Humans Meet
+- Wildlife and Fish Diseases

 - People and pets are at risk for contracting some wildlife diseases.
 This section gives tips for preventing disease transfer to humans, describes how humans impact the spread of some wildlife diseases, and gives descriptions of common wildlife diseases found in North Dakota.